Drive sales on autopilot with ecommerce-focused features

 - Psychographic segmentation: Segment by interests, values, attitudes, and lifestyle

-- Occasion-based segmentation: Group subscribers who buy during certain holidays, seasons or events
+- Occasion-based segmentation: Group subscribers who buy during certain holidays, seasons, or events

 4. Set up an automation trigger